cytoscape/cytoscape.js/md/core/init.md

 **`userPanningEnabled`** : Whether user events (e.g. dragging the graph background) are allowed to pan the graph.
 Programmatic changes to pan are unaffected by this option.

 <span id="init-opts/boxSelectionEnabled"></span>
 **`boxSelectionEnabled`** : Whether box selection (i.e. drag a box overlay around, and release it to select) is enabled.
-If enabled, the user must taphold to pan the graph.
+If enabled while panning is also enabled, the user must use a modifier key (shift, alt, control, or command) to use box selection.

 <span id="init-opts/selectionType"></span>
 **`selectionType`** : A string indicating the selection behaviour from user input.
 For `'additive'`, a new selection made by the user adds to the set of currently selected elements.
 For `'single'`, a new selection made by the user becomes the entire set of currently selected elements (i.e. the previous elements are unselected).